XiangchiSong/ICSE2027-Hone/README.md

 For the algorithm process of Hone, please refer to __*supplementaryDoc.pdf - Section C*__ for details.

 ### Experimental Results and Server Runtime Logs
-Please refer to __*resultsAndServerRunningLogs.zip*__ to get all the server runtime logs and raw experimental results conducted in the paper.
+Please refer to __*resultsAndServerRuntimeLogs.zip*__ to get all the server runtime logs and raw experimental results conducted in the paper.
 The results are given in *.pkl* format according to the experiment type.

 ### Mathematical Foundations and Theoretical Analysis
 For the mathematical foundations and theoretical analysis of this paper, please refer to __*supplementaryDoc.pdf - Section D*__ for details.
 Specifically, it is the theoretical analysis and formula derivation of the theoretical guarantees of the Hone methodology.